iay/shibboleth-build-docker/README.md

 One large issue with the OpenJDK 8 environment is that the Cobertura coverage tool does not work there.

+## openjdk-\*-debian

+These three directories build images from the official Docker library `java` images, which are based on OpenJDK and Debian.
+These can be worth testing against because OpenJDK in the Debian environment ships with an alternative elliptic curve cryptographic provider.

+To build these images:

+    (cd openjdk-7-debian; ./build)
+    (cd openjdk-8-debian; ./build)
+    (cd openjdk-9-debian; ./build)

+The tags for these will be `ojdk7-deb`, `ojdk8-deb` and `ojdk9-deb`.

 [CentOS]: https://www.centos.org
 [Docker]: https://www.docker.com